Frequently Asked Questions

 • Can the HIVE lysis solution inactivate infectious disease samples?

-Yes, the lysis solution has been shown to inactivate SARS-CoV-2-infected human whole blood.
+The lysis solution has been shown to inactivate SARS-CoV-2-infected human whole blood, but we recommend testing your specific samples.

 • What sequencing platform do you recommend?

-• Custom sequencing and index primers are provided with the Processing Kit
+• Custom sequencing and index primers are provided with the Library Preparation Reagents

 • How many reads are required for each HIVE?